 How Going green is also good for mental health- few tips

-The need for being in nature’s lap:
+What is the need for being in nature’s lap?

 Most of our waking hours are spent in the digital world either on laptop screens or smartphones.
 This is a kind of hostage to the digital world where we are chained to notifications and alerts.
 This builds up toxins in our system that should be removed.

 Though we cannot avoid commitments of modern living, workplace and domestic responsibilities, a work- life balance needs to be worked out.
 Part of our time should be spent in outdoors.
 Parks, gardens, lakes, river and seaside are great to feed our brain that gets deprived of serenity at times.
 Even roof-top terrace walks would serve the purpose.

 They let your skin breathe clean and fresh air.
 They let sunlight fall on you and encourage the production of vitamin D. They provide digital detox being off the grid and away from the grind.
 They give you the much-required life for which the entire human race is cut out for.

 Remember, we lived in caves and treetops far back in time; the habit is programmed in our system.
 We should not let too much of modern mechanization to disrupt the system.